What we do

-This small mine site is on the east bank of the Rookhope Burn, approximately 2km downstream of Rookhope.
+This small mine site is on the east bank of the Rookhope Burn, approximately 2km downstream of Rookhope in Weardale, County Durham.
 The complex is partly wooded and overgrown.

 Brandon Walls mine is set within the wider, more extensive industrial landscape of Rookhope valley.
-This mine forms one of the more well preserved core areas of this landscape.
+This mine forms one of the better preserved core areas of this landscape.

-Photos of Brandon Walls Mine, taken by volunteers to support the condition assessment forms can be viewed at:
+Photos of Brandon Walls Mine, taken by volunteers to support the condition assessment forms can be viewed in a Flickr album.

 This site is small and shaded by trees.
 The calaminarian grasslands, with its typical metallophytes, has been lost but it now has a varies flora of woodland edge and wetland plants.
 Further details are in the botany report.